 Moonlight Cove, California in Dean Koontz's Midnight.
 It appears to be a quiet coastal village until you notice the ominously overprepared police force and hear about all the violent deaths in recent weeks.
 Turns out, Moonlight Cove is under the control of a megalomaniacal Mad Scientist trying to create a race of cold, efficient New People, and the remaining normal citizens are all scheduled for "conversion."
 Unfortunately, some of the New People have been . . . regressing.

-Moonlight Bay in Another Koontz' Christopher Snow books, where the authorities are cooperating with the military to hiding a massive, civilization-destroying secret.
+Another Koontz example is Moonlight Bay in his Christopher Snow books, where the authorities are cooperating with the military to hide a massive, civilization-destroying secret.

 Denke, Kansas, a town of cannibals in S.K.
 Epperson's Borderlands.

 Haven: A Novel of Anxiety has the titular town in Idaho, which seems nice at first, but is full of racists who massacred Chinese miners in its early days and harbored Nazis after WWII.

 In Norman Partridge's Dark Harvest, all the teenage boys of a small Midwestern town are entered into a Deadly Game with a murderous pumpkinheaded scarecrow named the October Boy.
 But wait, that's not the secret.

 In The Halfblood Chronicles, the treatment of humans by the elves that run things generally ranges from chattel to cattle.
 The third book, Elvenborn, introduces the estates of House Prastaran... which handles things in a manner far closer to unusually egalitarian/idealized English squiresnote (most human slaves capable of contemplating running away have to defeat enspelled collars and flee into the wilds; here they need merely give notice and their lordships will smuggle them out) and have to put considerable effort into stage-managing the visits of outsiders.